jcornaz/kwik/docs/setup.rst

 If the project is for the JVM (Java), you probably want to use Junit_ or Spek_.

 .. note::
-    kotlintest_ provide a similar API than Kwik.
+    If you choose to use kotlintest_ as a test-engine, be aware that it includes a similar property-based testing API.

     In order to don't get confused by mixing the two libraries you may exclude the ``kotlintest-assertions`` artifact or introduce some rules in your IDE and/or linter to prevent usages of the package `io.kotlintest.properties`.